kaamyk/ft_ls/README.md

 ### Options:
 Here is a detailed list of the options required:
 - **-l**: use a long listing format.
-One line for each item with informations about rights, type, owner, group,  size, last modified and the filename.
+One line for each item with informations about rights, type, owner, group,  size, last modified and the filename. >OK<
 - **-R**: list subdirectories recursively. >OK<
 - **-a**: do not ignore entries starting with '.' . >OK<
 - **-r**: reverser order while sorting. >OK<